What is Paleo?

 The decision to follow the Paleo Plan (as with any good eating plan) takes a totally new mindset.
 It takes a strong motivation and determination, keeping the benefits of this way of eating always in mind.

-Personally, I have eaten healthy food close to these guideline for many, many years.
-Up until Spring of 2013, I had not followed nor had even known much about Paleo.
-It was when I joined Crossfit that I tightened in the reigns and accepted this exacting and healthy eating plan.
-The benefits were worth it, and I discovered the plan is really easy to follow once the initial learning curve is past.
+Personally, I have eaten healthy food close to these guidelines for many, many years.
+Up until the Spring of 2013, I had not followed nor had even known much about Paleo.
+It was when I joined Crossfit that I tightened the reigns and accepted this exacting and healthy eating plan.
+The benefits were worth it, and I discovered the plan is really easy to follow once the initial learning curve is passed.
 (Here is where I can help you by shortening the learning curve.)

 Let’s look at just a few of the “Not So Good” things about Paleo, and then I will tell you just why I intend to stick with my slightly modified Paleo Eating – the Fabufit way.
 I think of it as Paleo Fabufit.

 Pork: In most Paleo cookbooks, pork is often used.
 In my opinion, based on years of studying nutrition, pork should be limited.
 German professor Hans-Heinrich Reckeweg, M.D. published an article entitled “The Adverse Influence of Pork Consumption on Health.”
 He plainly concluded, “Pork should be regarded as an important homotoxin (human poison).”
 Professor Reckeweg has been known as the Father of Homotoxicolgy.
 John and I like to eat it once and awhile, but always pray over it first.
 (We pray over all of our food actually:)